-On Saturday the 7th of December Austen Morris Associates and Senior Partner John Holand were proud sponsors at the Shanghai Racquet Club for the year-end Football Playoff.
+On Saturday the 7th of December, Austen Morris Associates and Senior Partner John Holand were proud sponsors at the Shanghai Racquet Club for the year-end Football Playoff.

 photo of all participants taken, in the sun, of course, it was showtime!

 two games against each other with the top 2 teams left to combat the final for the winner’s trophy and bragging rights.
-All the games were close as it came down to the final game of the league round to decide who would match up in the final.
-The Belgians sitting on the sideline watching as they needed a result to go their way to make it through – powerless to do anything except chant support and heckle banter.
+All the games were close as it came down to the last game of the league round to decide who would match up in the final.
+The Belgians were sitting on the sideline watching as they needed a result to go their way to make it through – powerless to do anything except chant support and heckle banter.
 They got the result.
 Belgians Vs Green Team in the final.

 The final was less climatic.
 The Green Team ran away 3 – 0 winners over the enthused yet tired Belgians.
 The players walk off the pitch together, shaking hands and exchanging congratulations or sympathies.
 With all friendships picked up off the side of the pitch, all